ServiceNow (Flow Designer) v2

 - Select the action you configured.

-In xMatters, go to the ServiceNow (Flow Designer) v2 workflow for the integration and open the Engage with xMatters flow canvas.
+In xMatters, open the flow canvas with your ServiceNow Action trigger.
 Click the Activity button to open the Activity panel.
 You should see a log of the steps that were executed when the flow was triggered by running the action on the ServiceNow incident.

 In ServiceNow, go back to the incident and go to the Related Records tab.
 You should see the incident tasks that were created when you ran the action.